DragonBones/Tools/doc/dragonbones_json_format_5.5.md

                 // A list of actions.
 (Optional property, default: null) "actions": [{

                     // The type of the action.
+(Optional property, default: 0)
-[0: Play animation, 10: Frame event, 11: Frame sound event] (Optional property, default: 0)
+                    // [0: Play animation, 10: Frame event, 11: Frame sound event]
                     "type": 0,

                     // The name of the action.
 (The name of a animation or an event)